-Tips: Steak isn't the only think that tastes good with this marinade!
+Tips: Steak isn't the only thing that tastes good with this marinade!
 Try it on poultry, fish, veggies, or even tofu.

 Need help on the grilling front?
-Check out Barbecues & Grilling Expert Derrick Riches' helpful step-by-step instructions to achieving steak perfection.
+Check out Barbecues & Grilling Expert Derrick Riches' helpful step-by-step instructions for achieving steak perfection.

 - 1/2 cup olive oil

 - 4-5 tablespoons soy sauce

 - 3 cloves garlic (peeled, smashed, and finely chopped)